-Williams, a native of Roanoke, Va., joined James Johnson’s staff after serving three seasons at Ohio University.
+Williams, a native of Roanoke, Va., joined James Johnson’s staff in 2012 after serving three seasons at Ohio University.
 During his three seasons at Ohio, the Bobcats advanced to the NCAA Tournament in 2010 and 2012.
 In 2012, Ohio advanced to the Sweet 16 as a No. 13 seed with victories over No. 4 seed Michigan and No. 12 seed South Florida.

 Williams came to Ohio after a four-year stint at DePaul, where he helped guide the Blue Demons through the rugged BIG EAST Conference, widely regarded as the nation’s top league.
 In Williams’ second year on staff, DePaul posted nine BIG EAST wins and defeated three ranked teams en route to making its deepest postseason run in 17 years, a trip to the quarterfinals of the NIT.